aws-games/cloud-game-development-toolkit/samples/README.md

 # Cloud Game Development Samples

-The Terraform configurations contained in this directory demonstrate the use of the modules contained in the **Toolkit**, and integrations with other common AWS workloads and services.
+The Terraform configurations contained in this directory demonstrate the use of the modules contained in the **CGD Toolkit**, and integrations with other common AWS workloads and services.
 Each sample architecture will provide its own documentation and instructions that follows the template below:

 #### 1) Predeployment